theoclou/PLD-Agile/README.md

 - **BranchAndBound.java**: Implements the Branch and Bound algorithm for solving the TSP.
 - **CompleteGraph.java**: Represents a complete graph used for solving the TSP.

-Note : Go to the code to see all the classes and and all their features to understand how it works precisely.
+Note : Go to the code to see all the classes and all their features to understand how it works precisely.

+## Documentation

+The project includes JavaDoc documentation for all classes and methods.
+You can read it in the src/javaDoc folder.
+Run the index.html file in your browser to view the documentation.

 ## Future Improvements